-The Contracting Parties during the Third Negotiation Meeting agreed on the following basic structure of the Annex:
+During the Third Negotiation Meeting in Zanzibar, the Contracting Parties agreed on the following basic structure of the Annex:

-i.
-Definition of ICZM tools and instruments with alternatives coming from the working groups in the Third Negotiation Meeting;

-- ii.
-A broad categorization of the ICZM tools (planning tools, implementation tools, etc) which give room for flexibility;

-- iii.
-ICZM instruments;
+- i.
+Definition of ICZM tools and instruments with alternatives coming from the working groups in the Third Negotiation Meeting; - ii.
+A broad categorization of the ICZM tools (planning tools, implementation tools, etc) which give room for flexibility; - iii.
+ICZM instruments; - iv.

-- iv.
 Indicators.